2gis/k8s-handle/README.md

 Thus, the k8s-handle provides flexible ways to set the required parameters.

 ### Merging with common
-All variables defined in common merged with deployed section and available as context dict in templates rendering, for example:
+All variables defined in `common` will be merged with deployed section and available as context dict in templates rendering, for example:
 ```yaml
 common: